soniboni/Digital-Detectives_Thesis/README.md

 ## 🏆 Key Accomplishments

-This thesis successfully developed a **complete end-to-end machine learning pipeline** for detecting timestamp manipulation in NTFS filesystems:
+This thesis aims to develop a **complete end-to-end machine learning pipeline** for detecting timestamp manipulation in NTFS filesystems:

 ### **✅ Methodology Achievements**